 - Whole grains like quinoa, millet, brown rice or whole grain pasta.

 Get creative.
 Kids who won’t eat a vegetable plain, love to dip them in humous, guacamole or yogurt.

 Try a variety of preparation methods to get your toddler interested in the food.
 Slice up fresh fruits into fun shapes.
 Cook vegetables in different ways, like roasting, steaming, boiling and mashing to overcome your toddler’s issues with texture.
 Stuck for recipe ideas?
-Check out Caitlyn’s blog for some fun recipes for kids.
+Check out our delicious protein recipes or Caitlyn’s blog for some fun recipes for kids.

 Or, blend it!
 Smoothies are a great way to combine fresh fruit and veggies into an easy-to-eat form.
 And yes, you can ‘hide’ stuff like fatty acid rich oils, kale, spinach, and even cooked broccoli in a smoothie.

 Include your kids from a very young age in preparing foods.
 It may take longer to get food on the table but children are more apt to try a food they have been involved in making.
 Even the pickiest eater is often proud of their food creations.
 Give them simple tasks like adding all the foods in the blender for a smoothie.
 Young children love to mash, mix and stir.
 They also like to eat with their hands.
 Finger foods can be eaten quickly, provide a tactile experience and may even keep a busy toddler in the chair longer at mealtime.

 Children learn by example so if you don’t eat vegetables your child most likely won’t want to either.